Filters

 Supported attributes

 Below are the attributes you can use to filter your data rows in Catalog.
-For a summary of each filter's compatibility with every data type, please see Search and view compatability.
+For a summary of each filter's compatibility with every data type, please see Search and view compatibility.

 How filters work